tsafin/doc/doc/1.9/book/box/engines/vinyl.rst

 Once the idea of using an existing library was off the table, we needed to pick an architecture to build upon.
-There are two competing approaches to on-disk data storage: the older one relies on B-trees and their variations; the newer one advocates the use of log-structured merge-trees, or “LSM” trees.
+There are two competing approaches to on-disk data storage: the older one relies on B-trees and their variations; the newer one advocates the use of log-structured merge-trees, or "LSM" trees.
 MySQL, PostgreSQL, and Oracle use B-trees, while Cassandra, MongoDB, and CockroachDB have adopted LSM trees.